romalopes/grails-petclinic-clickstart/README.md

 bees app:create -a community/grails-petclinic-clickstart jvmPermSize=128
 ```

-Please not the extra `jvmPermSize` for Grails framrwork.
+Please note the extra `jvmPermSize` for Grails framework.

 ## Create a MySQL Database